-The following terms are specific to this document:
+The This document uses the following terms are specific to this document:

 big-endian: Multiple-byte values that are byte-ordered with the most significant byte stored in the memory location with the lowest address.

 Component Object Model (COM): An object-oriented programming model that defines how objects interact within a single process or between processes.
 In COM, clients have access to an object through interfaces implemented on the object.
 For more information, see [MS-DCOM].